 – The G20 Leaders’ Declaration “Shaping an interconnected world” in article 30.

-– The G20 #eSkills4Girls Statement “Transforming the future of women and girls in the digital economy“ as annex to the G20 Leader’s Declaration.
+– The G20 #eSkills4Girls Statement “Transforming the future of women in the digital economy“ as annex to the G20 Leader’s Declaration.

 Germany hosts the “G20 Africa Partnership Conference – Investing in a Common Future”, with selected leaders from G20 and African countries.